-This program is held at the University of International Business and Economics Law School (UIBE), one of the most respected law schools in China.
-UIBE’s concentration on a business and commercial law curriculum provides an ideal setting for the program’s international law focus.
+The Summer Program at the University of International Business and Economics Law School (UIBE) is jointly sponsored by Brooklyn Law School and Loyola Law School of Los Angeles.
+UIBE’s concentration on a business and commercial law curriculum provides an ideal setting for the program’s international and comparative law focus.

-- International Bankruptcy
+- Introduction to International Bankruptcy (1 credit)

-Students will study and live in Beijing, the capital of the People’s Republic of China, where all major government offices, including the Chinese Supreme Court, are located.
-Many of China’s largest state-owned companies, as well as international corporations and law firms, have their headquarters in the city.
-Beijing is the cultural center for Chinese politics, economics and education.
-It is a bustling city with a thriving population of approximately 19 million people.
-Students will have the opportunity to explore China’s ancient history — the forbidden city, great wall, Ming tombs, and many other important attractions, alongside modern developments like the Olympic Stadium.
+Students will study and live in Beijing, one of the world’s oldest cities and the capital of the People’s Republic of China, the world’s fastest growing economy.
+Beijing is the home of major government offices, including the Supreme People’s Court of China.
+Many of China’s largest state-owned and privately-held companies, as well as international corporations and law firms, have their headquarters in the city.
+Beijing is the epicenter of Chinese politics, economics, culture, and education.
+It is a bustling city with a thriving population of approximately 20 million people.

 The setting provides an excellent backdrop for the study of international and comparative business law.
 It also provides an opportunity for students to witness a legal system and a society that are in the process of re-creating themselves.
 Guest lectures by distinguished Chinese scholars and practitioners and visits to Chinese legal institutions enrich the China Program experience.